"Womp Womp! Your browser does not support canvas :'("

 Demand-Side Grid (dsgrid) Building Load Profiles using ResStock and ComStock v2021

-The dataset consists of base year 2018 ResStock and ComStock (collectively known as BuildStock) timeseries data differentiated by county, building type, fuel type, and end use, along with backward-and forward-looking projections created by applying regional-, sectoral-, and end use-specific growth rates derived from EIA?s 2021 Annual Energy Outlook (AEO)?s Reference Scenario.
-The base year datasets represent the US building stock as of 2018 and were simulated in 2021 using AMY 2012 weather to align with NREL?s wind and solar resource datasets.
+The dataset consists of base year 2018 ResStock and ComStock (collectively known as BuildStock) timeseries data differentiated by county, building type, fuel type, and end use, along with backward-and forward-looking projections created by applying regional-, sectoral-, and end use-specific growth rates derived from EIA's 2021 Annual Energy Outlook (AEO)'s Reference Scenario.
+The base year datasets represent the US building stock as of 2018 and were simulated in 2021 using AMY 2012 weather to align with NREL's wind and solar resource datasets.
 They were produced using the BuildStock tools during the End Use Load Profiles (EULP) calibration project.
-The projection methodology is described in NREL/TP-5500-84471.
-Reflecting EIA?s reference scenario assumptions to provide a baseline for exploring long-term trends, the projection does not reflect large-scale electrification of building space heating, water heating, clothes drying, cooking, or other end uses.
+The projection methodology is described in the technical report linked below.
+Reflecting EIA's reference scenario assumptions to provide a baseline for exploring long-term trends, the projection does not reflect large-scale electrification of building space heating, water heating, clothes drying, cooking, or other end uses.
 The dataset also does not include electric vehicle charging that might occur on-site at buildings.
-Electric vehicle charging is described in the dsgrid TEMPO Light-Duty Vehicle Charging Profiles v2022 (https://data.openei.org/submissions/5958).
+Electric vehicle charging is described in the dsgrid TEMPO Light-Duty Vehicle Charging Profiles v2022 (see "dsgrid TEMPO" link below).

 The full dataset as well as various aggregations are available for access.
 Large datasets are in parquet format, with some partitioned by a few key dimensions.
 Smaller datasets are available as csv.